Review by JoshB

 Baragon is solid and cool, but he’s made even cooler with the addition of the environmental accessories.

 In the film, Baragon is wandering through the woods when he comes upon a small town.
 Baragon of course devastates the town, including a horse in a stable.
-You can view the clip here.
-Baragon starts smashing stuff about 2 minutes in.

 The set includes a farm house (with dented roof), two trees, a horse, and a stand for the horse.
 The horse can also be attached to the base of the house as well.